DarrenTa/Notes-on-DHT/main.md

         1. Significant network size variation, with weekly cycles between 150K and 250K nodes.
         2. Large fraction (75%+) of nodes that undiable due to NAT/Firewalls.
         3. A 100GB file transforms into a graph of roughly 1 million blocks when added to IPFS.
 For random-access to be possible, that means that roughly 2 million provides (DHT puts) need to happen every time interval (default: 24 hours).
+>Darren:  I fell that this should be a major area of focus.
+If random access of large files can be made efficient then won't that port to many files?

 * Objective 3: Validation in a testbed environment
     1. Develop a prototype Go implementation that integrates into the go-libp2p Implementation.